t3kt/raytk/docs/_reference/operators/filter/rescaleFloatField.md

     name: Inputrange
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: The low/high ends of the expected input values.
   - label: Output Range
     name: Outputrange
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: The low/high ends of the rescaled values.
   - label: Multiply
     name: Multiply
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: Multiplier applied to values after range scaling.
   - label: Post Add
     name: Postadd
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: Amount added to values after the other steps.
+  summary: Simplified version of `rescaleField` that only has single settings vs vectors
+    for each.

 ---

+Simplified version of `rescaleField` that only has single settings vs vectors for each.

+This can be applied to either float or vector fields.
+In the case of vector fields, the same settings are used for all parts of the incoming vectors.